sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 ### Comparison of deterministic vs probabilistic actors
-{% include image.html url="/images/play/cts_vs_deterministic.png" description="Well tuned deterministic and probabilistic models perform similarly, which is borne out in the task success rates shown above. " %}
+{% include image.html url="/images/play/cts_vs_deterministic.png" description="Well tuned deterministic and probabilistic models perform similarly, which is borne out in the task success rates shown above.
+Naturally the appropriate   $ \beta $ value is very different as the reconstruction loss magnitudes of NLL and MAE are very different." %}